 In the same year, Del Rosso completed 50 years as a born-again Christian.
 Reminiscing on that anniversary Del Rosso wrote, "The Devil has tried in these fifty years to kill my soul and body in many different ways.
 But today I can say I have fought a good fight . . .
 I have kept the faith."

 It was also in 1957 that Del Rosso had to go to Montalcino to conduct the funeral of his old friend and Sunday school teacher from Siena, Carlo Padeletti.
 Not long. afterward, the preaching point which had been functioning in the Padeletti private chapel since 1930 was closed down.

-In August of 1957 the Morgans returned to the U.S. for a home assignment year.
-They had completed five years of service in Italy and were due for a year of home assignmentt, of getting reacquainted with families, and of deputation work.
-Their departure, however, would leave the field without a missionary for the next three years.
+In August of 1957, the Morgans returned to the U.S. for a home assignment year.
+They had completed five years of service in Italy and were due for a year of home assignment to get reacquainted with families and to hold deputation services.
+Their departure, however, wound up leaving the field without a missionary for the next three years.
 Earl had just written a Nazarene mission book entitled They of Italy Salute You.
-Published in the spring of 1958, the book gave an overview of the Italian Nazarene work centered on the lives of several of the Italian workers.
+Published in the spring of 1958, the book gave an overview of the Italian Nazarene work centered on the lives of several of Italian workers.

 In 1959 General Superintendent Powers made a visit to Italy.
 Thelma Morgan had just been diagnosed with Hodgkin's disease.
 That, coupled with some visa problems the Morgans were having, led the Nazarene Department of Foreign Missions to re-assign them to Lebanon.

 In the Del Rosso study one day, Dr. Powers was discussing the implications of this with the only two full-time Nazarene workers: Del Rosso and Milazzo.
 The conversation turned to Del Rosso's age and his upcoming mandatory retirement as district superintendent.
 Del Rosso asked, "But who will be superintendent if I step down?"